AntirWiki/Antir/content/Outlands/Orc.md

 ![[orc roast.png|500]]

-%%Gods take thy tusks
+%%Let gods take thy tusks
-Let your jaw meet your word
+So your jaw may match your words
-In lack of bite
+In its lack of bite
 -Orc battle poem
 %%